 While the vast majority of landlords will have this aspect covered, there may be some private tenants renting property without a written contract.

-A tenancy agreement is a legally binding document which gives the tenant the right to live in the rental property, and the landlord the right to receive rent.
+A tenancy agreement is a legally binding document that gives the tenant the right to live in the rental property and the landlord the right to receive rent.